 International travel has formulated some of my favorite life experiences, but there are certainly things you need to know before taking the plunge abroad.
 Some of our Skepchicks are about to partake in their first foreign affairs, so we began compiling a list of helpful travel tips.
-I have had the fortunate experience of traveling to six continents… alone.
+I have had the fortunate experience of traveling to six continents… alone with the help of Oahu scuba tours .
 As a female, this can be daunting.
 Learning a few tips, tricks, and expectations can go a long way.

 If I am traveling somewhere new and don’t have the luxury of knowing any locals, I always buy a travel book.
 Lonely Planet and Frommers are great options.
 These books give you the low down on local customs, tipping, safety, expectations, restaurants, hotels, etc. I always want to know the cities I am visiting, particularly unsafe areas.
 Are these areas only unsafe after dark?
 What is the local attire?
 What are local scams?
 Should I take cabs at night?
 Should I have the bar call a taxi for me instead of get one off the street?
 How do they treat women?
 These books always have a section on this, so take a read.
 It is good to know what to expect.
 You know when to put your guard up or be more flexible depending on local customs.

 There are many questions you need to have answers too.
 I find that knowing this information ahead of time allows me to maximize my travel experience.
 Also, ask other people who have traveled to those countries.
 Certain places are more challenging than others.
 Generally, it is more difficult if you don’t speak the language.
 Learning a few common phrases can get you a long way.
 People in most countries are generally friendly and exerting just a little effort gets better results.
 That being said, sometimes it is good to keep your mouth shut and try to blend in with the locals.
 If your appearance is similar, this strategy can keep you safe.
 Again, doing your research will let you know when and where to employ these strategies.